AdaCore/spark2014/docs/ug/en/tutorial.rst

    :language: ada
    :lines: 23

-With this last modification, the test program still runs without errors (it checks dynamically that the loop variant is respected), and the program is still fully proved.
-Here is the final version of ``Linear_Search``, with the complete
+With this line inserted after the loop invariant in ``linear_search.adb``, the test program still runs without errors (it checks dynamically that the loop variant is respected), and the program is still fully proved.
+Here is the final version of ``Linear_Search``, with the complete annotations:
-annotations:

 .. literalinclude:: /examples/linear_search_final_cases/linear_search.ads
    :language: ada